theY4Kman/pytest-only/README.rst

 Pylint checker
 --------------

-If you use pylint you can help avoid commiting stray mark.onlys.
-Enable the pylint checker in your plugins and enabled the `unexpected-focused` rule.
+If you use pylint, you can avoid committing stray `only` marks with the bundled plugin.
+Just enable the pylint checker in your plugins and enable the `unexpected-focused` rule.

 .. code-block:: ini
     [MASTER]